Brain-Eating Ameba Infographic

 What is it?

-(Image: Illustrations of ameba and human brain.)
+(Image: Illustrations of brain eating amoeba and human brain.)

 Naegleria fowleri is an ameba (microscopic, single-celled organism) that thrives on bacteria in warm, freshwater lakes, rivers and springs.